jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 design (the [architect
 agent](https://github.com/bmad-code-org/BMAD-METHOD/blob/v4.44.3/dist/agents/architect.txt)).
-Here, technologies and high level structure are documented, but the nitty gritty details, unless relevant to this scale is avoided.
+Here, technologies and high level structure are documented, but the nitty gritty details, unless relevant to this scale are avoided.
 Finally, when we have this high level picture, we start funneling down into creating specific tasks.
-In BMAD, the associated agent it the [scrum master agent](https://github.com/bmad-code-org/BMAD-METHOD/blob/v4.44.3/dist/agents/sm.txt).
+In BMAD, the associated agent is the [scrum master agent](https://github.com/bmad-code-org/BMAD-METHOD/blob/v4.44.3/dist/agents/sm.txt).
 Finally, you have the [developer agent](https://github.com/bmad-code-org/BMAD-METHOD/blob/v4.44.3/dist/agents/dev.txt)